MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/subscription-wasnt-found-for-user-error.md

 ## Symptoms

-When you migrate a public folder from Exchange Server to Exchange Online, the migration batch, one or more users enter into a failed or “SyncedWithError” state.
+When you migrate public folders from Exchange Server to Exchange Online, the migration status displays "Failed" or “SyncedWithError”.
+Also, one or more migration users display "Failed" as their status.
 When you select the migration user in the Exchange admin center (EAC), you see the following warning message:

 > The subscription for the migration user MLPF3 couldn’t be loaded.
 The following error was encountered: A subscription wasn’t found for this user.

 :::image type="content" source="media/subscription-wasnt-found-for-user-error/subscription-wasnt-found-for-user-error-1.png" alt-text="A subscription wasn't found for this user error message.":::

-Additionally, you may see the following error message when you select the migration user object in the EAC:
+You may also see another error message:

 > Couldn't find a request that matches the information provided.
 Reason: No such request exists in the specified index.